The Best Watches For Nurses

 Speidel are renowned for their medical watches and the Original Scrub has to be one of their most popular models.
 And in many ways, it is almost perfect for nurses.

-Like the VAVC above, the Speidel scrub watch has a super-easy to read face with large hour markers using black on white.
-The second hand is also red, and there are minute/second markers all around the edge of the face to help count seconds easily.
+Like the VAVC above, the Speidel scrub watch has a super-easy to read face with large hour markers using black on a white dial.
+The red second hand is easy to read, and there are minute/second markers all around the edge of the face to help count seconds easily.
 Military time has been added in a second ring on the inside too, which is helpful if you use that at work.

-There are a few key differences with the Speidel over the VAVC though, some good, some bad.
+There are a few key differences with the Speidel scrub watch over the VAVC though, some good, some bad.
 First, they use an easy to wash silicone band.
 But the water resistance of this watch is only 30m, so it can get wet, but it’s not as good as the VAVC.
+Although either work well for medical professionals.

 And this watch is also a tad smaller at 38mm, which is great for ladies or people with smaller wrists.
 Or someone who just doesn’t want a huge watch on their wrist while working.

-The other notable thing is that you can get a variety of band colors, which means you can choose your favorite, rather than just black!
+The other notable thing about the Speidel scrub watch is that you can get a variety of band colors, which means you can choose your favorite, rather than just black!

 3. Speidel Women’s Scrub Petite